-This Disparity Study was successfully completed in FY 2022, and provided recommendations for program enhancements to ensure we continue to maintain a sound, strong and defensible program.
-We are proud to inform that since 2015, the District has implemented best practices of determining project-specific-MWBE participation goals.
+This Disparity Study was successfully completed in FY 2022 and provided recommendations for program enhancements to ensure we continue to maintain a sound, strong and defensible program.
+We are proud to inform that since 2015, the District has implemented best-industry practices of determining project-specific-MWBE participation goals on a contract-by-contract basis.
 As we continue to improve the management and administration of our program, we will refer to this very important tool to implement additional recommendations.